influxdata/docs-v2/content/v2.0/process-data/manage-tasks/update-task.md

 ```

 #### Update the status of a task
-Pass the ID of the task you would like to update to the `influx task update`
+Pass the ID of the task you want to update to the `influx task update`
 command with the `--status` flag.

 _Possible arguments of the `--status` flag are `active` or `inactive`._